-Attention TWSIs provide critical safety information to everyone at potentially dangerous locations, and particularly to people with vision loss.
+Attention TWSIs provide critical safety information to everyone at potentially dangerous locations, and particularly to people impacted by blindness.
 They should only be used to identify potential hazards.

-It’s important to provide consistent safety information so that people with vision loss will recognize potentially dangerous situations in any town or province.
+It’s important to provide consistent safety information so that people impacted by blindness will recognize potentially dangerous situations in any town or province.

 Attention TWSIs should consist of circular, flat-topped, truncated domes or cones installed on a walking surface.

 Attention TWSIs should have the following specifications:

 - Flat-topped truncated domes or cones should be used, arranged in a square grid pattern, parallel or diagonal at 45 degrees to the main direction of travel.

 - The height of the flat-topped domes or cones should be four to five millimetres.
 In interior environments with exceptionally smooth surfaces, such as polished concrete or terrazzo, the minimum height of four millimetres is preferred.

 - The diameter of the top of the flat-topped domes or cones should be between 12 and 25 mm.

 - The diameter of the lower base of the flat-topped domes or cones should be 10 mm (+/- 1 mm) more than the diameter of the top.